 In September we visited the Fire Station.
 We reviewed fire safety rules and how and when to dial 911.
 Make sure your child knows two ways out of his bedroom (is going out the window safe?) and a family meeting place outside.
 Have a family fire drill so everyone knows what to do.
 When checking into a hotel establish a family ritual of locating the nearest exit first thing and then checking the smoke detector.
 Make a jingle out of your address and phone number so even the youngest child can sing it.
 Decide which neighbors to go to for help.
 In an emergency your child may be able to help you out of trouble!

-The good ladies from "Prevent Blindness Utah" will be at the Jeremy Ranch Campus on October 15th and Park Avenue Campus on Ocotber 16th.
-All students between 3 and 6 years old will be screened for amblyopia.
+The good ladies from "Prevent Blindness Utah" will visit on October 15th to check the vision of all children 3 to 6 years old.
 If there are any concerns about your child's vision you will be notified.